 One of the Russian icebreakers, Akademik Ioffe is among world's largest and most powerful polar research vessels.
 Both Akademik Ioffe and Akademik Sergey Vavilov (sistership by design) were built in Finland for the Russian Academy of Science to serve its hydro-acoustic ocean research program.

-The ship features an ice-strengthened hull.
+Akademik Ioffe ship's builder is Rauma Shipyard Finland.
+The vessel features an ice-strengthened hull.
 Public spaces on board are ideally suited for every need.
 A separate lounge and bar, as well as a library, are ideal places to relax while enjoying the Arctic scenery.
 A selection of documentaries and movies can be watched in the lounge.
 The dining room can host all passengers in a single seating.
 Other facilities include a presentation room, fitness and massage rooms, sauna, plunge pool, gift shop.
 Detailed information (review of each facility) is available by deck plan.

 The ship carries all the equipment needed for exploration cruising, including Zodiac boats, kayaks, camping gear.
 The open-bridge policy allows passengers to the navigation room any time of the day.

 Akademik Ioffe itinerary program offers Arctic expedition cruises to Spitsbergen and Svalbard.
 The vessel also cruises in Antarctica leaving from Ushuaia (Argentina) and visiting Drake Passage, Antarctic Peninsula, Elephant Island, South Georgia Island, the Falkland Islands.

 Designed as a modern research marine vessel, the One Ocean Navigator ship (Akademik Ioffe) is comfortable and stabilized.
 Refits and refurbishments over the last years were done for enhancing the expedition cruising experience.
 There is little if any noise from machinery or engines.